 Cushion Tires

-Forklift Classifications
+Forklift Classifications (OSHA Classes I–VII)

-- Class I - electric motor rider trucks
+- Class I: Electric motor rider trucks

-- Class II - electric narrow aisle trucks
+- Class II: Electric narrow aisle trucks

-- Class V - internal combustion trucks with pneumatic tires
+- Class V: Internal combustion trucks with pneumatic tires

 Free Lift